thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 by tooling marks.
 Refer to the sources listed in the REFERENCES section for additional details.

-ODOP:Spring uses bending stresses in the calculation of FS_HOOK.
-FS_HOOK is not constrained in the default extension spring startup file (EXTEN.DSN).
+ODOP:Spring uses bending stresses in the calculation of FS\_HOOK.
+FS\_HOOK is not constrained in the default extension spring start point (startup).
-In order to establish such a constraint, use the CHANGE command.
+In order to establish such a constraint, use the numeric entry fields.
 For
 example:
-        CHANGE  FS_HOOK  MIN  1.0
+        CHANGE  FS\_HOOK  MIN  1.0
-        CHANGE  STRESS_HOOK  MAX  STRESS_LIM_BEND
+        CHANGE  STRESS\_HOOK  MAX  STRESS\_LIM\_BEND

-STRESS_LIM_BEND is based on %_TENSILE_BEND, a percentage of the selected material's tensile strength.
-This percentage is determined based on the desired cycle life conditions established during the startup dialog.
+STRESS\_LIM\_BEND is based on %\_TENSILE\_BEND, a percentage of the selected material's tensile strength.
+This percentage is determined based on the desired cycle life conditions established by LIFE\_CATEGORY.

-Torsional stresses in the end of an extension spring are calculated and listed with the command REPORT 2.
-The REPORT 2 command will flag these stresses if they exceed the value of STRESS_LIM_ENDUR.
-Note that the value listed for CYCLE_LIFE is based on stresses in the body coils; it does not apply to the hooks, loops or other forms of attachment.
+Torsional stresses in the end of an extension spring are calculated and listed with the menu item REPORT 2.
+The REPORT 2 menu item will flag these stresses if they exceed the value of STRESS\_LIM\_ENDUR.
+Note that the value listed for CYCLE\_LIFE is based on stresses in the body coils; it does not apply to the hooks, loops or other forms of attachment.

-WHAT_TO_DO_IF
+WHAT TO DO IF
 This section is intended to anticipate some of the more common user problems and suggest solutions.